 I believe that a different therapy must be constructed for each patient because each has a unique story".

-Currently I offer telephone or online psychotherapy sessions for individuals.
+Currently I offer face-to-face, telephone or online psychotherapy sessions for individuals.

 (each session is 50 minutes long)

-Currently I offer telephone or online supervision for individuals and small groups.
+Currently I offer face-to-face, telephone or online supervision for individuals and small groups.